Maarondesigns/realworldrisk/README.md

 Better AI:

+- Continue with multiple strategies if they are in a good position.
+Large troop counts can get stuck in countries they aren't considering.
-- they spread out reinforcements to anyone that can attack but should make some kind of strategy
+- Don't spread out reinforcements to attack or reinforce, instead make some kind of strategy
-- they don't attack players adjacent continents (sabotage)
+- Attack players adjacent continents or sabotage player doing too well if it's not too risky
-- they don't think about nearby countries with alot of troops (bonus: find route to merge them into existing area)
+- Think about nearby countries with alot of troops that could attack or that they could merge into existing area
+- Take out weak player and steal cards if it's not too risky

 Better UI: